 Among all the forms of crafts you can work on with a bunch of string, the string art with some nails or a needle is the most popular.
 It is much easier than embroidery work, being more fun with interesting, unique outcomes.
 There are really no limitations to the patterns you can achieve and the designs you can make using the string art technique.

-An attractive, yet incredibly easy-to-make piece of art for your living room wall
+An attractive, yet incredibly easy-to-make piece of art for your living room wall.
+A multicolored one would definitely be interesting, but the all-white design makes it look just majestic.

 A basic string art pattern, the geometric design has a nice three-dimensional effect that looks even more prominent when worked in two colors.